 Important Information Regarding California Child Abuse & Neglect Act

-The UC Office of Ethics, Compliance & Audit Services distributed the new University policy to facilitate compliance with the California Child Abuse and Neglect Act (CANRA).
-CANRA requires employers to identify “Mandated Reporters” and secure, as a condition of employment, acknowledgment of their status and reporting obligations.
+The California Child Abuse and Neglect Act (CANRA) requires employers to identify “Mandated Reporters” and secure, as a condition of employment, acknowledgment of their status and reporting obligations.

-A chart listing categories of personnel that are included in the reporting requirement is in Related Information.
+Frequently asked questions and a chart listing categories of personnel that are included in the reporting requirement is in UC CANRA Policy.
 The positions subject to this requirement have been expanded as of January 1, 2013, to include athletic coaches (including graduate assistants) and postsecondary employees and administrators whose duties bring them into regular contact with children (or who supervise such employees).
 The term “children” is defined to include individuals under the age of 18.

 - Advise all new employees in positions identified as “Mandated Reporters” of the requirements to report any observed or suspected child abuse or neglect, and ask them to sign a statement acknowledging these responsibilities as a condition of employment.